 Tried and true, the quality of both the finished brew and construction has made this coffee machine the top choice for many people for many years.
 And there are numerous other variations to choose from in the Moccamaster line to suit your needs.
 However, this unit’s price undermines its value for us.
 Is it necessary to spend that much, especially given its very basic features?
 Perhaps not.
 Even if with durability in mind, it lacks any programming or customizable features, making it less suited for the coffee aficionado who might like to tinker with settings.
 On the other hand, if you’re the type willing to make a long-term equipment investment for a solid design and a consistent cup of coffee, the 9587 is the ideal choice here.

 This is, hands down, the most sophisticated home coffee machine to date at a huge value.
-With a long list of features and enough versatility to satisfy the coffee geek in most of us, you can tailor brewing parameters for each coffee, giving you nearly as much control as manual pour over.
+With a long list of features and enough versatility to satisfy the coffee geek in most of us, you can tailor brewing parameters for each coffee, giving you nearly as much control as the manual pour-over.
 Experiment to your heart’s content or keep it simple and consistent to minimize fuss.
 In addition, the Brazen Plus is heartily constructed with many stainless steel components.
-But perhaps the greatest advantage of this unit is its ability to satisfy nearly every major market demand, new and old -- fully customizable brewing parameters, programmability, brew timer / pause, etc.
+But perhaps the greatest advantage of this unit is its ability to satisfy nearly every major market demand, new and old -- fully customizable brewing parameters, programmability, brew timer/pause, etc.

 ULTIMATE HOME BREWING SETUP

-Though boasting some pretty attractive features, no coffee machine comes close to out-performing our ultimate home brewing setup: the timelesss, modest, and dependable French press.
+Though boasting some pretty attractive features, no coffee machine comes close to out-performing our ultimate home brewing setup: the timeless, modest, and dependable French press.

 Here’s all you’ll need to brew a spectacular cup: